 What happens to a cracked or fractured tooth without treatment?

 If you leave your cracked or fractured tooth untreated, you may eventually suffer from tooth loss.
 If the crack is small, it might become a source of bacterial infection and cavities that may spread deeper into the pulp chamber, necessitating a root canal.
 If your tooth is fractured and you don’t treat the problem, you may eventually need a dental extraction.
-That’s why you must contact a dentist open on Saturday near me for emergency dental care.
+That’s why you must contact a walk in dental near me for emergency dental care.

-What is the recommended treatment of a chipped, cracked, or fractured tooth?
+What is the recommended treatment for a chipped, cracked, or fractured tooth?

 Depending on the size, location, and extent of the damage, the dentist may provide dental fillings, dental bonding, dental crowns, root canals, or even dental extractions.
 Your dentist will perform thorough x-rays examinations to determine the extent of the damage and then curate the appropriate treatment plan.

-Where can I Find an Emergency Walk-in Dental Clinic Near Me?
+Where can I Find an Emergency Walk in Dental Clinics Near Me?

-URBN Dental is one of the most reliable walk-in dental clinic near me with an emergency dentist in Midtown Houston and Uptown Houston.
+URBN Dental is one of the most reliable walk in dental clinic near me with an emergency dentist in Midtown Houston and Uptown Houston.
 You can find your nearest emergency dentist in Houston at 3510 Main St. Ste E, Houston, making it extremely accessible for patients from Downtown Houston.
 If you live in or around Galleria or River Oaks, you can visit our Uptown office.
-Please schedule an appointment for your emergency dental services today.
+Please schedule an appointment with dental walk ins near me for your emergency dental services today.